Atakan97/PlaqueAnalyzerStudio/README.md

-# MT-Atakan-Celik-Code

-## PlaqueAnalyzer Studio
+# PlaqueAnalyzer Studio

-PlaqueAnalyzer Studio is a full-stack web application designed to visualize redundancies (referred to as `plaque`) based on relational information content, while providing normalization to reduce them.
+PlaqueAnalyzer Studio is a full-stack web application designed to visualize redundancies (referred to as **plaque**) based on relational information content, while providing normalization to reduce them.
 The app is implemented with **Spring Boot** and **Maven**, and relies on the
 [`relational_information_content`](https://github.com/sdbs-uni-p/relational_information_content) tool (included as an external JAR in `libs/`).

 ## About

-This project was conducted under the supervision of Stefanie Scherzinger and Christoph Köhnen as part of the Master's thesis of Atakan Arda Celik.
+This project was conducted under the supervision of **Stefanie Scherzinger** and **Christoph Köhnen** as part of the Master’s thesis of **Atakan Arda Celik**.
-The application is built upon the concepts and research presented in the paper "A Plaque Test for Redundancies in Relational Data".
+The application is based on the concepts presented in the paper:
+**“A Plaque Test for Redundancies in Relational Data.”**

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

 ## Prerequisites

 - **Java (JDK 17 or the version required by this project)**
 - **Maven**
 - **PostgreSQL & pgAdmin (running locally)**
+- *(Optional for containerized setup)* **Docker Desktop**

 ## Project Setup